 Coat the filled zucchini flowers in cornflour before dipping them in the tempura batter.
 Then, deep fry the zucchini flowers in heated Crisco Canola Oil and cook for two to three minutes.
 It is important to note that tempura batter doesn’t turn golden brown, it stays light in colour even when cooked.

 Download your free Guide To Using Oils today to ensure your oil is going the full distance.

-Mix the Praise Lite Mayonnaise, which has no traces of egg, and Siracha hot sauce in a bowl until it’s fully incorporated.
+Mix the Vegan mayonnaise and Siracha hot sauce in a bowl until it’s fully incorporated.
 Serve the zucchini flowers with the side of Siracha mayonnaise dipping sauce.

 Want to know more about the vegan diet?
 Check out our in-depth vegan resource guide.